 The only definitive way to diagnose ovarian cancer is surgery to remove the tumor for laboratory evaluation.
 Fortunately, there are tests to help determine if surgery is needed.
 In addition to a pelvic exam, pelvic and vaginal ultrasound of the ovaries can often (but not always) help distinguish between malignant (cancerous) and benign (noncancerous) tumors.
 Cystic tumors (i.e., no solid areas suggesting cancer) are usually benign.
-When solid areas or septation are seen on ultrasound, the chance of cancer increases.
+When solid areas or septation (separation into sections) are seen on ultrasound, the chance of cancer increases.

-CA125 levels (a tumor marker in the blood), which are elevated in eight out of 10 women with advanced (stage III and IV) disease and in one out of two women with cancer localized in the ovary (stage I), can be determined by a simple blood test.
-However, CA125 levels can also be elevated in benign conditions such as endometriosis, pelvic inflammatory disease of the tubes and ovaries, uterine fibroids, pregnancy, and sometimes in cancer of the pancreas and of the qastrointestinal tract.
+CA125 levels (a tumor marker in the blood), which are elevated in 8 out of 10 women with advanced (stage III and IV) disease and in 1 out of 2 women with cancer localized in the ovary (stage I), can be determined by a simple blood test.
+However, CA125 levels can also be elevated in benign conditions such as endometriosis, pelvic inflammatory disease of the tubes and ovaries, uterine fibroids, pregnancy, and sometimes in cancer of the pancreas and of the gastrointestinal tract.